crmcog/sf-cog/docs/admin-guide/50-trust-security.md

 Setup audit trail enables you to -

-- Track 20 recent changes to setup listed in UI
+- Track up to 20 recent changes to setup listed in UI
-- Audit trail data for 180 days available for export (data deleted post 180 days)
+- Audit trail data for 180 days available for export in CSV format (data deleted post 180 days)

+To access setup audit trail -

+1. Go to **Setup** > **Home** tab
+1. Find for **Setup Audit Trail**.
+Select **Security** > **Setup Audit Trail**
+1. View entries / download file

 ## Debug Logs

-Debug logs by definition log salesforce-generated and custom events.
+Debug logs are used to track salesforce-generated and custom events.
 Using these logs Salesforce application developers and maintainers can collate valuable information about application usage and track errors in any environment.

 ![salesforce-debug-logs](./img/salesforce-debug-logs.jpg)